sorek1/p2p2c/nuxt-static/README.md

 ```

-- Finally in order for Nuxt to be deployed staticaly we will use the `package.json` and define our build options for Nuxt creating a `nuxt.config.js` with the following code:
+- Finally in order for Nuxt to be deployed statically we will use the `package.json` and define our build options for Nuxt creating a `nuxt.config.js` with the following code:

 ```javascript
 const pkg = require('./package')